 9) Consider Alternative Living

 Check out these amazing alternative lifestyles that many people are opting for instead of the traditional mortgage trap.
 By living in smaller spaces, your possessions suddenly become essential.
-There’s no room for ‘maybe one-day’ items of clothing and clutter – space is at a premium, and anything that doesn’t have a use will quickly become a nuisance.
+There’s no room for ‘maybe one day items of clothing and clutter – space is at a premium, and anything that doesn’t add real value will quickly become a nuisance.

 Tiny living covers everything from van life (my personal favourite!) to building your own tiny home.
 Would you consider any of these alternative ways to live?

 The average UK person spends 24 hours watching TV a week!
 An entire day of your life, per week, lost on television.
+The time spent of smartphones is even more.
 That thought is utterly, utterly depressing.
 Think of all the things you could be doing with your life without the distraction of the screen.

 Limit yourself to one hour a day in the evenings.
 A better idea would be to cut yourself off at the source by cancelling your cable altogether.
 A subscription to a service like Amazon ShowTime is not only far cheaper but will mean you only watch TV when you want to watch something – not just because it’s there!